Delete Duplicate Photos from Mac Photo Library

-- Choose Selected Duplicate Photos album on the sidebar.
+- Expand “My Albums” and choose Selected Duplicate Photos album on the sidebar.

 - Select photos in the album.

 - Perform mouse right-click on the selected photos.

 - Click on Delete Photos.

 Choose each picture using your mouse or a track-pad step by step.
 If you wish to remove several images, press and hold the Command key and select the unwanted photos.
 Use the Command+A keys combination to select all the images.

 Right-click on any selected photo.
 Then, press the Command key and choose Delete Photos from the menu that appears.

 Click onto confirm the removal from the pop-up window.

 By default, all the images are moved to the Recently Deleted album of the Photos app and will be automatically removed in 30 days.

 If you want to immediately get rid of the useless duplicates from your Mac, click on thebutton to remove all the images.

 In the window that appears, click to confirm the final deletion of the photos from your Mac.